 To be exempt from receiving overtime pay in California, employees usually must have both of the following:

-There are a number of other exemptions for employees in specific jobs, including:
+There are some other exemptions for employees in specific jobs, including:

 Which employees are included in exceptions to overtime rules in California?